reyesml/reddit_bot_mr01/README.md

 reddit_bot_mr01
 ===============

-A python bot that doesn't use praw.
+A reddit python bot that doesn't use praw.